 What this means for you

-If your VBA is a typical finance or reporting macro — data prep, aggregation, formatting, report generation — you're in the 80% that translates cleanly.
+If your VBA is a typical finance or reporting macro — data prep, aggregation, formatting, report generation — you're in the roughly 85–90% that translates cleanly with no manual review.
 Paste it in and you'll get Python you can read, audit, and adapt.